camunda/camunda-docs-manual/content/reference/rest/filter/get-query.md

 ---

-Query for a list of filters using a list of parameters.
-The size of the result set can be retrieved by using the [get filters count]({{< relref "reference/rest/filter/get-query-count.md" >}}) method.
+Queries for a list of filters using a list of parameters.
+The size of the result set can be retrieved by using the [Get Filter Count]({{< relref "reference/rest/filter/get-query-count.md" >}}) method.

 # Method